fbpx

 I have a disability — how will you accommodate this?

-We’ve had many students with disabilities come along to our writing programs in the past, and are willing to do what we can to accommodate your needs.
 When a student who is a wheelchair user joined us in Bali, we arranged accessible accommodation and had ramps built at our place of learning.
-When we’ve hosted students who are neurodivergent, we rearranged the learning material and class structure to make it suit them better and offered extra support.
+When we’ve hosted students with autism, we rearranged the learning material and class structure to make it suit them better and offered extra support.
 When we’ve had students who are deaf, we made sure they sat at the front of the room and checked in with them to make sure no content was missed.
-Whatever your disability, we’d love to know how we can be more inclusive and make sure your time with us is possible and pleasurable, so just get in touch via email and we can chat.

 Is Astray a safe space?